sbha/wordgame/README.md

 # Start the game:
 start_game()
 [1] "p" "t" "e" "n" "i" "d" "s"
-# The first letter displayed will always be the same and must be used at least once in each guess.
+# The first letter displayed will always be the same for a given group and must be used at least once in each guess.

 # Refresh the order to help get new ideas:
 shuffle()
 [1] "p" "t" "i" "d" "n" "e" "s"

-# When you have a word idea, test it to see if it works:
+# When you have a guess for a word, test it to see if it matches accepted answers:
 wordgame('insipid')
 [1] "yes! +4"
-# Four letter words are worth 1 point, and each additional letter is worth another point.
+# Four letter words are worth 1 point, and each additional letter is worth an additional point.

 # Non-words are not accepted:
 wordgame('sipid')